What does the word ‘vegan’ really mean?

 Doesn’t becoming vegan mean others will see me as extreme?
 Will I be isolated from my friends and family?

-What about my companion animals?
+What about my animal companions?
 Would I have to give them away?

 What do I do with all the items I already own that are made from leather, wool, silk, etc.?